nextstrain/ncov/narratives/ncov_sit-rep_2020-05-08.md

 <!-- This is left-side text -->
 # [Many separate introductions to Delhi during March](https://nextstrain.org/ncov/asia/2020-05-06?c=division&d=tree,map&dmax=2020-04-05&dmin=2020-03-01&f_country=India&f_division=Delhi&p=full&r=country)

-A [series of religious gatherings in Delhi](https://en.wikipedia.org/wiki/2020_Tablighi_Jamaat_coronavirus_hotspot_in_Delhi) have received a great deal of scrutiny.
+A [series of religious gatherings in Delhi](https://en.wikipedia.org/wiki/2020_Tablighi_Jamaat_coronavirus_hotspot_in_Delhi), between March 1 -- 24, have been scrutinized for their presumed contribution to the spread of SARS-CoV-2 across the country.
 <br><br>
-These gatherings lasted between March 1 -- March 24.
 Between March 1 -- April 8 (2 weeks after the gathering), 16 viral genomes from the Delhi area were sampled and sequenced.
+As shown here, these cases are scattered across the tree.
 <br><br>
-If these gatherings were the sole hub of onward transmission in Delhi, we would expect to see only a few, large clusters of cases, consistent with a few infected individuals joining the gathering and spreading the virus to other attendees.
+If these gatherings were the primary hub of transmission in Delhi, we would have expected to see a small number of large clusters.
+This would have been consistent with a few infected individuals at the gathering spreading the virus to other attendees.
 <br><br>
-Here, though, we see cases scattered across the tree.
-This means that these cases were the result of many different introductions from all over the world.
+Instead, we see a large number of small clusters, scattered across the tree.
+This means that the samples from India on Nextstrain were the result of many different introductions from all over the world.
 <br><br>
-This does not preclude the amplifying effect of large gatherings, but it does show that there were many separate introductions, from multiple sources, to Delhi during this time period.
+While large gatherings can amplify outbreaks, there is strong evidence for multiple, separate introductions to Delhi during this time period.
 <!-- There is no right side text -->